Abdul-Rafay2005/phoenix/README.md

-here you can see its live
+here you can see live
 "todolistweb.up.railway.app"  just copy this from here and search to chrome